jeffreylanters/unity-entity-component-system/README.md

 }
 ``` -->

+## Systems

-### Systems
+### Introduction

-**Introduction:** The [Systems](#systems) are responsible for controlling all of your Entity's [Components](#components) and are the closest you'll get of what you're used to when working with MonoBehaviours.
+The [Systems](#systems) are responsible for controlling all of your Entity's [Components](#components) and are the closest you'll get of what you're used to when working with MonoBehaviours.
 The entire life cycles of your Entities are managed in here.

 ```csharp
 public class MovementSystem : System<MovementSystem, MovementComponent> { }
 ```

+### Virtual On Initialize

-**Virtual On Initialize:** The [System](#systems) consists of an OnInitialize virtual method.
+The [System](#systems) consists of an OnInitialize virtual method.
 This method can be overwritten and will be invoked during the very start of your Application.
 During this cycle properties with the Injected and Asset attribute are being assigned.
 This cycle can be used to create instances or pre-set properties.
 Keep in mind references to other [System](#systems) and [Services](#services) are yet to be assigned and are not available at this point.

 ```csharp
 public class MovementSystem : System<MovementSystem, MovementComponent> {